STIs (Sexually Transmitted Infections)

 The vaccine can help prevent meningococcal disease caused by high-risk types of the bacteria.

-HIV-positive gay and bisexual men need 2 doses of the vaccine at least 8 weeks apart, followed by revaccination with 1 dose of the vaccine every 5 years.
+HIV-positive people need 2 doses of the vaccine at least 8 weeks apart, followed by revaccination with 1 dose of the vaccine every 5 years.

-Several city and state health departments have recommended that gay and bisexual men get vaccinated with 1 dose of the vaccine.
+Several city and state health departments have recommended that residents get vaccinated with 1 dose of the vaccine.
 Check with your local health department to see if this is recommended in your city.